fogsy-io/container-cli/README.md

 `(argbash_dir_on_your_computer)/bin/argbash container-cli.m4 -o container-cli`

 ## Internals
-This section explains the internals of this project
+This section explains the internals of this project.
+To just use it have a look at the services directory and active-services.
+When you are interested to extend the functionalities, have a look at the file container-cli.m4

 ### Files and Folders
 * nginx_conf/ `(Volume mapping of service nginx)`